 Copies of proceedings or publications resulting from the meeting, including items (a) through (f) listed above, may be substituted for the annual and final progress report, with approval of the awarding Institute/Center.

+What types of travel can be supported on conference grants?
 Conference grant applications should clearly express who will be provided travel funds from the grant.
 Individual Institutes/Centers may have specific instructions as well.

+Can the individuals listed under Intramural Programs or NIH Offices provide an advance permission letter for a conference grant submission?
 Only those listed as designated IC contacts can provide the acceptance permission letter.
 OD offices will not be permitted to approve receipt of conference grant applications.
 If an OD office wants to sponsor a particular conference, the OD office will need to identify an IC to review/administer the application/grant.
 The approval to receive the conference grant application will come from the reviewing/administering IC.

+Since advance permission to submit an application is required, what criteria will NIH use to determine whether or not to accept an application for a conference grant?
 Each IC will have systems in place to determine their interest in receiving a conference grant.
 Basically, the Institute or Center will be interested in a conference grant application that fulfills some facet of their mission and will advance a specific field of research or health issue.
 Applicants should be prepared to discuss the focus and goals of the conference, the key speakers, and other participants.
 In addition, the applicant should be prepared to discuss budget matters (including consideration of whether the proposed meeting will be a one-time event or a recurring event) and possibly give recommendations as to other Institutes/Centers or OD Offices that may be interested in providing funds for the conference or scientific meeting.
 The letter from the IC documenting advance permission to submit an application (i.e., the permission-to-submit letter) must be submitted with the application and attached in the Cover Letter Component.
 All applicants must include the advance permission letter from the NIH staff member who has agreed to accept assignment of the application.
 The NIH staff member granting advance permission must be one of the designated contacts.

+Can an R13/U13 grantee conduct their conference on the NIH campus?
 No. NIH conference facilities are supported by NIH IC Research Management and Support (RMS) funds and it would not be appropriate for an IC to use these facilities for a R13/U13 conference supported with RPG funding.
 There is also a fairness issue if one grantee is permitted to hold an R1/U13 supported event on the NIH campus and this option is not available to other grantees.
 R13/U13 conferences may be held at non-NIH federal facilities, provided that the grantee establishes a consortium agreement with that Agency, and follows the standard NIH rules governing the use of NIH grant funds for payments to Federal institutions and Federal employees.

+Are there any limits on who can and cannot be charged Registration Fees on an R13/U13 award?
 The grantee must establish a policy or practice that is consistently applied.
 The general rule is that NIH employees may not be treated differently because of their status an as NIH employee or because of their relationship to the award.
 This would represent a clear conflict of interest on the part of the NIH employee.
 If the conference fee is waived for all speakers, and an NIH employee is a speaker, then the fee may be waived for that NIH employee.